rixx/books.rixx.de/src/to-read/the-wonder-engine.md

   title: The Wonder Engine
 plan:
   date_added: '2020-01-26'
+related_books:
+- book: t-kingfisher/clockwork-boys
+  text: The previous book in the series.
 ---

 The first part was my first T. Kingfisher book, and I want more